toyugo/holbertonschool--system_engineering-devops/0x19-postmortem/README.md

                 11h25 :  <PROX-102> Our new employee closed all port, full check up on port and restablishement of the  communication
                 11h30  :   <TEAN-OF1> Web site available, incident close

 # ROOT CAUSE AND RESOLUTION
-    To solve it we checked if there was no physical problem on our server infrastructure.
-    Then we checked all port and we figure that the firewall was blocking the request.
+    Cause :
+    The issue was caused by a bad configuration made by a new employee on the firewall for getting answer on port all port.
+    Resolution:
-    The PROX-102 new employee made a mistake and close all port.
-The resolution was to restablish the correct configuration.
-To do it, follow the process on </FireWall/ConfigurePort_V5.doc>
+    Restablishment the correct configuration.
+To do it, follow the process on </FireWall/ConfigurePort_V5.doc>.
+And open all port written on the document.
 # CORRECTIVE AND PREVENTIVE ISSUE
     Improve the formation of new employee with <CP05FORM-BaseFireWall>
     Do not give full right on system without this formation